-Ashtanga – Mysore – makes reference to how Ashtanga yoga is taught at it’s official institute in Mysore, South India.
+Ashtanga – Mysore – Traditional self-practice.
+Also makes reference to how Ashtanga yoga is taught at it’s official institute in Mysore, South India.
 At the Yoga Institute there students were always taught ‘one on one’.
 These days we still adhere to that, though we can do this within a group setting.
 The class is generally ‘open’ for 2 hours.
 Come and start the within the first 50 minutes of start time.
 You practice as long as you can depending on what the teacher states, your energy level and the sequence you’ve learnt so far.
 Beginners and advanced practitioners work alongside one another and the teacher convenes the space visiting each individual as necessary.
 Expect physical, kinesthetic adjustments in a Mysore class.
 You may come to this class as a recent beginner at the start of the class.
 Read more about Ashtanga Yoga in the information pages

 Kids – Postures to bring strength, flexibility and balance.
 Breathing exercises and sitting quietly to aid meditation and mindfulness.
 Concepts like positive affirmations, listening in, gratitude and health are peppered through.
 The classes are generally up beat and light of heart.